Podcast: Play in new window | Download

-So, you signed up to homeschool and you’re grateful to have followed this path.
+So, you signed up to homeschool and you’re grateful to have followed this path, yet you know you have interests beyond your homeschool mama identity.

-You’ve appreciated all the freedoms this homeschool lifestyle has brought your family, but you’ve been doing it for a few years and you’re realizing, to your utter surprise, that you might be working yourself out of a job, and you even want to do things that aren’t related to homeschooling.
+You’ve appreciated all the freedoms this homeschool lifestyle has brought your family.
+Still, you’ve been doing it for a few years and you’re realizing, to your utter surprise, that you are working yourself out of a job, and you even want to do things that aren’t related to homeschooling.

-Who are you beyond your homeschool mama identity and what will be the next contribution of your life outside your homeschool mama identity?
+Who are you beyond your homeschool mama identity and what will be the next contribution of your life outside your homeschool mama role?

 “Perhaps the most important lesson one can teach: you are someone and you have a right to your life”.